alexzhauniarovich/ImageGalleryApp/README.md

  ## Tips

- The xCode has some random bugs during building the internal packages and solving imports between them, to sole such issue please try to do the:
+ The xCode has some random bugs during building the internal packages and solving imports between them, to solve such issue please try to do the:
   1) Product -> Clean Build Folder
   2) File -> Packages -> Reset Package Caches
   3) Restart the system process of xCode